Rampesna/Rampesna/README.md

 Hi, I'm Talha Can.
 I work in the field of web technologies.
 I have worked with PHP and Laravel Framework on various projects, in particular.

-I have been working with Laravel Framework professional
+I have been working with Laravel Framework professionally.

-ly for the last 2 years.
 I have developed many RESTful Web Service and Web Management Panels with Laravel.

 I have a good command of OOP and AOP programming methodologies.
 I have a lot of experience and expertise in MVC, RESTful and Laravel architectures, PHP, Ajax, HTML, CSS, Javascript and JQuery.
 I also have a basic level of NodeJs and VueJs knowledge.